 Tips for Making these Pudding Chocolate Chip Cookies

 - Make sure the butter is soft, but not melted.
 Take it out of the fridge for 30 minutes (or more) before getting started, or cut it in chunks and microwave on medium power for 10-second intervals.
 If the butter is melted, your cookies will spread too thin.

 - Use a combo of brown sugar & white sugar.
 Brown sugar adds a caramel flavor & extra chewiness.
 But we don’t want to use 100% brown sugar or the cookies can taste too rich or be too thick.

-- Add in 1 package of instant vanilla pudding mix for the softest cookies around.
+- Add in 1 package of instant vanilla pudding mix.
 You don’t need to prepare the pudding mix first.

 - Measure the flour carefully.
 Give it a whisk first, then spoon & level it into a dry measuring cup.
 If you accidentally add too much flour – the cookies can get dry and crumbly.
 Or weigh it using a scale -it’ll weigh 288g or 10.125 oz.

 - For extra thick cookies – chill the dough for 20 minutes or up to 24 hours after forming it into balls.

 - Bake cookies on the center rack of your oven so that the tops don’t get too golden, or the bottoms don’t burn.

 - Slightly underbake the cookies so they’re super soft and a little gooey.

 - For extra professional-looking cookies – dot the tops with a few chocolate chips after they come out of the oven.